This fish is known as

 This species is peaceful.

-e) Medium aquariums have at least 113 Litres (30 US Gallons).
+Golden Puffer can grow up to 50 cm what is approximately 19 inches.
+In general, 1 specimen requires at least 6000cm2 of water surface which is approximately 930 square inch.
+This species will require to be kept in a tank that is large. (e) Medium aquariums have at least 113 Litres (30 US Gallons).
 Large aquariums have at least 265 Litres (70 US Gallons).
 Very large aquariums have at least 700 Litres (185 US Gallons).

-e) The specific gravity (SG) should be between 1,020 and 1,025, the temperature between 23°C (73.4°F) and 26°C (78.8°F).
-The pH levels shouldn't be outside of 8.0 - 8.3 since most marine fish are used to the mentioned range of pH values.
+It is not very difficult to keep the Golden Puffer fish. (e) The specific gravity (SG) should be between 1,020 and 1,025, the temperature between 23°C (73.4°F) and 26°C (78.8°F).
+The pH level should be stable, varying between 8.0 and 8.3 which is usual for marine fish.

 This species comes in two colour variants.
 The first is yellow with a few black dots and the second it black with white dots.
 However, these are not two variants of the same fish; One fish can change it’s colour during the life.